 - Week 2: June 19–23 (5th/6th graders only)

-Drop-off between 8:45 a.m. and 8:55 a.m.
+- Drop-off between 8:45 a.m. and 8:55 a.m.

-Pick-up at 3:00 p.m.
+- Pick-up at 3:00 p.m.

-Drop-off and Pick-up Details:
+Drop-Off and Pick-Up Details:

-Drop off your camper between 8:45 a.m. and 8:55 a.m. at the entrance to Louisiana Memorial Pavilion on Magazine Street.
+- Drop off for campers will be between 8:45 a.m. and 8:55 a.m. at the bus entrance to Louisiana Memorial Pavilion on Magazine Street.
 Museum staff will greet your child and accompany them to the classroom camp area.

-Pickup time for all camps is between 3:00 p.m. – 3:15 p.m.
-Cars can line up on the passenger side of Magazine Street in the bus zone (a map will be provided prior to camp session).
-Parents will be given a tag to display on their front windshield to identify their camper.
-If a parent must pick their child up early or misses the car line pick-up window, the child’s family must park and come inside the Museum.
+- Pick up for campers will be between 3:00 p.m. and 3:15 p.m.
+A car line pick-up will be used at the bus entrance to Louisiana Memorial Pavilion on Magazine Street (a map will be provided prior to the start of the camp session).
+Families will be given a tag to display in their front windshield to identify their camper.
+If a child needs to be picked up early or misses the car line pick-up window, the child’s family must park and come inside the Museum.

 - Campers must be signed out by a parent or guardian; no camper will be allowed to leave the Museum unaccompanied at the end of the camp day.